 The Glebe Hotel

-The Glebe Hotel is a welcoming upscale pub with nods to the past and the present: there’s a working fireplace and chesterfield sofas, portraits of Glebe locals taken by photographer Tom Psomotragos, and in the dining room a majestic jacaranda mural painted by local artists Indigo Jo and.
+The Glebe Hotel is a welcoming upscale pub with nods to the past and the present: there’s a working fireplace and chesterfield sofas, portraits of Glebe locals taken by photographer Tom Psomotragos, and in the dining room there's a majestic jacaranda mural painted by local artists.